 - Independent Activities Period (IAP) = 12 units (all students are limited to 12 units in IAP)

-Since most MIT subjects are worth 12 units of credit, this works out to 4 full subjects (48 units), plus an additional 9 discovery-focused units that you may or may not choose to use.
+Since most MIT subjects are worth 12 units of credit, this works out to 4 full subjects (48 units), plus 6 extra units, plus an additional 6 discovery-focusedunits that you may or may not choose to use.

-- Options for these extra 9 units beyond the main credit limit include an Advising Seminar (3-units), one of the music performance groups like MIT Symphony or Concert Choir, the Terrascope subject-12.000: Solving Complex Problems, UROP (up to six units), or one or more First-Year Discovery subjects.
+- Options for these extra 6 units beyond the main credit limit include an Advising Seminar (3-units), the Terrascope subject-12.000: Solving Complex Problems (which captures 3 units plus six of regular credit), UROP (up to six units), or one or more First-Year Discovery subjects.

 This credit limit increase allows you more room for exploration.
 While some students might benefit from taking 60 regular units, you should note 48-54 units is still considered a typical load and advisable for most students.
 Requirements at MIT are structured so that you do not need to exceed 54 units per semester (or 48 in many cases) to successfully complete your degree in 4 years.
 Please talk to your advisor about how many units would make sense for you given your fall experiences and goals going forward.